API-market/oreid-js/README.md

 ```

-# Express Middlewear
+# Express Middleware

-This library includes Express middlewear that you can use to simplify handling the callbacks from the ORE ID service.
+This library includes Express middleware that you can use to simplify handling the callbacks from the ORE ID service.

 ```
-// authCallbackHandler middlewear handles callback response from ORE ID and extracts results app.use('/authcallback', authCallbackHandler(oreId) );
+// authCallbackHandler middleware handles callback response from ORE ID and extracts results app.use('/authcallback', authCallbackHandler(oreId) );
 ```